 for Score is designed to be used with a variety of input methods including touch, keyboards, and trackpads or mice.
 In general, we use words like "tap" and "drag" or "swipe" which translate to "click" or "scroll" when using a mouse or trackpad.
-When we refer to screen size or device orientation, these concepts translate to window size and aspect ratio when presented on a Mac.
+When we refer to screen size or device orientation, these concepts translate to window size and aspect ratio when windowing is used.